-Figure 4-26 Settings → LAN Screen
+Figure 4-30 Settings → LAN Screen

-Table 4-7 Settings → LAN
+Table 4-10 Settings → LAN

-Section Value LAN Ports LAN Port 1 1 POE OFF / POE ON (POE ON is the default setting) LAN Port 2 Disable POE OFF / POE ON (POE ON is the default setting) Disabled / Enabled (Enabled is the default setting) LAN Port 3 POE OFF / POE ON (POE ON is the default setting)
+Section Value LAN Ports LAN Port 1 1 POE OFF / POE ON (POE ON is the default setting) LAN Port 2 Disable POE OFF / POE ON (POE ON is the default setting) Disabled / Enabled (Enabled is the default setting) LAN Port 3 POE OFF / POE ON (POE ON is the default setting) Disabled / Enabled (Enabled is the default setting) Static Routes Static Route Enter the Name, Subnet IP Address, Subnet Prefix, and Gateway IP address for the static route (Note: The Gateway address assigned to the router that connects the terminal to the network.)
+LAN MAC Address MAC Address Enter the MAC address (same for all LAN switches) DHCP Enable DHCP Disabled / Enabled (Enabled is the default setting) IP Address Enter the IP Address Mask Enter the Mask Number Start Enter the starting value for the octet End Enter the ending value for the octet Lease Time Enter the Lease Time being allotted (in seconds) DHCP Reservations Name Enter the name of the DHCP Reservation Duration Enter the length of time (in seconds, min of 120 seconds) MAC Enter the MAC address Address Enter the last digits of the IP Address Enabled/Disabled Disabled / Enabled (Enabled is the default setting) Dynamic DNS Domain Name A domain name to be added to the ThalesLINK's DNS resolver.
+IPv4 Address An IPv4 address to be associated with the domain name of this entry.

-Section Value

-Disabled / Enabled (Enabled is the default setting)

-Static Routes

-Static Route Enter the Name, Subnet IP Address, Subnet Prefix, and Gateway IP

-address for the static route

-(Note: The Gateway address assigned to the router that connects the

-terminal to the network.)

-LAN MAC Address

-MAC Address Enter the MAC address (same for all LAN switches)

-DHCP

-Enable DHCP Disabled / Enabled (Enabled is the default setting)

-IP Address Enter the IP Address

-Mask Enter the Mask Number

-Start Enter the starting value for the octet

-End Enter the ending value for the octet

-Lease Time Enter the Lease Time being allotted (in seconds)

-DHCP Reservations

-Name Enter the name of the DHCP Reservation

-Duration Enter the length of time (in seconds)

-MAC Enter the MAC address

-Address Enter the last digits of the IP Address

-Enabled/Disabled Disabled / Enabled (Enabled is the default setting)